AljoschaMeyer/pavo-bootstrap/reference.md

 TODO Specify errors that are thrown on incorrect number of args TODO specify in which order all errors apply.

-TODO: reformulate the following paragraphs on endianess, add conversions from/to bytes, and move the text to a sensible place.

-There are no functions whose behavior depends on the endianess of the executing machine, since this would be nondeterministic behavior with respect to the pavo semantics.
-Implementations are highly encouraged to supply the following functions to the entry of a pavo program:

-- `(int-from-be n)`: Converts the int `n` from big endian to the target's endianness.
-- `(int-from-le n)`: Converts the int `n` from little endian to the target's endianness.
-- `(int-to-be n)`: Converts the int `n` to big endian from the target's endianness.
-- `(int-to-le n)`: Converts the int `n` to little endian from the target's endianness.

-Additionally, they should provide the value `endianess`: Either `:be` or `le` depending on the target's endianess.

 ### Bool

 #### `(bool-not b)`